 All teachers will use PowerTeacher Pro to record and communicate student assessments and provide comments to parents/guardians and students.
-Students and parents can access current marks at any time.
+Students and parents/guardians can access current marks at any time.

-- Schools will provide parents with instructions on the school's website on how to access PowerSchool Parent Portal, view student grades and learning outcomes; - If you have questions about your child's mark at any time, please contact your child's teacher to discuss. - If parents/guardians do not have access to technology to view student grades, please contact the school to make arrangements to view your child's grade. - If you would like assistance in accessing the PowerSchool Parent Portal, please contact us at the school at 780-941-3924. - Marking turnaround times are dependent upon the size and complexity of the assessment.
-Small assessments should be graded and returned back to students within a one week turnaround time.
-Larger assessments may take much longer to grade but teachers will endeavor to use Power Teacher Pro icons to act as placeholders in the gradebook (collected, missing, etc.).
+- Schools will provide parents/guardians with instructions on the school's website on how to access PowerSchool Parent Portal, view student grades and learning outcomes. - If you have questions about your child's mark at any time, please contact your child's teacher to discuss. - If parents/guardians do not have technology to view student grades, please contact the school to view your child's grade. - If you would like assistance in accessing the PowerSchool Parent Portal, please contact us at 780-941-3924 - assessment.
+Small assessments should be graded and returned back to students within a one-week turnaround time.
+Larger assessments may take much longer to grade but teachers will endeavor to use PowerTeacher Pro icons to act as placeholders in the gradebook (collected, missing, etc.).
 NSCHS teachers have agreed to enter an assessment into their gradebooks within 2 days of when it is collected. - What is a current grade book?
 As a general rule of thumb, NSCHS teachers have agreed that assessments will be inputted into a gradebook on a weekly basis.
-This will be done to the best of their ability taking into consideration shortened weeks and large scale assessments.
+This will be done to the best of their ability taking into consideration shortened weeks and large-scale assessments.
 Teachers will use both formative and summative assessments to keep their gradebooks current.